-Automation First-Class Mail must be prepared under 6.0 and meet the eligibility standards for the price claimed; trays must bear the appropriate barcoded container labels under 708.6.0, Standards for Barcoded Tray Labels, Sack Labels, and Container Placards.
+Automation First-Class Mail must be prepared under 6.0 and meet the eligibility standards for the price claimed; trays must bear the appropriate barcoded container labels under 708.6.0.
 Flat-size pieces must be prepared in flat trays.